 Photo credit: Yiucheung / Shutterstock

 The legal drinking age in Hong Kong is 18 years old and most places will check your ID if you appear to be underage.
 Your driver’s license or local ID is generally accepted and I would recommend against taking your passport out with you.
 There is minimal alcohol-related violence but as you would anywhere else in the world, be alert and aware.
-Here are some of my favorite happy hour spots in Hong Kong!
+Here are some of my favorite happy hour spots and top rooftop bars in Hong Kong!

 If you meet a special someone and decide to take it further, please use your best judgment just as you would anywhere else in the world.
 Let somebody back home know where you are headed and be sure to make a beeline for the nearest convenience store to pick up a packet of condoms.